spsforks/SCons-scons-wiki/GitWorkflows.md

 You may have to write or modifiy the tests.
 If fixing a bug that was not detected by the testsuite, construct a test case that shows the problem and make sure it fails, and then passes with your fix.
 Issues reporting bugs are requested to include a reproducer, this might provide a useful starting point for a testcase.

+Compose a brief description of the change for the release notes (currently, one entry each in `CHANGES.txt` and `RELEASE.txt`), letting users of SCons know how they will be affected, and if appropriate, any steps they might take to adapt to new behavior.

 ## Rebasing changes